Whimsy Stick

 Frequently Asked Questions

 Yes, when barking is driven by frustration, boredom, or arousal overflow.
 Most excessive barking in high-drive dogs is the nervous system venting unmet predatory drive.
 A structured session before known trigger windows drains the drive load and lowers baseline arousal.
-Most owners see a 50 to 70 percent reduction in barking frequency within two weeks of daily sessions.
+Most owners see a substantial reduction (owner-reported) in barking frequency within two weeks of daily sessions.

 Dogs pull because they leave the house with a full drive tank.
 Every movement on the sidewalk triggers pursuit.
 A 5 to 8 minute session before every walk completes the predatory sequence, which drops baseline arousal.
 The dog that walks out the door post-session is neurologically different from the dog that walks out cold.
 This does not replace leash training.
 It makes leash training actually work.